Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Discussion

 \subsection{Threats to Validity}

 \textbf{The first threat to validity} relates to the representativeness of the object models and dataset in our evaluation.
-To counter this threat, we consider five typical IC systems following \cite{ROME_Pinjia}, including four IC models and a commercial API.
-Regarding the representativeness of the dataset, we extend our data sources by not only using the widely used MSCOCO dataset for IC but also incorporating another dataset PASCAL.
+To counter this threat, we considered five typical IC systems following \cite{ROME_Pinjia}, including four IC models and a commercial API.
+Regarding the representativeness of the dataset, we extended our data sources by not only using the widely used MSCOCO dataset for IC but also incorporating another dataset PASCAL.
 While PASCAL may not be a conventional choice for IC tasks, it is widely employed for segmentation-related assessments.
 Its image content is from various real-world scenarios and is proper for describing.
 We contend that testing with data from diverse sources is essential for a more thorough evaluation.

-\textbf{The second threat to validity} concerns the performance limitation of the POS tools and semantic similarity tools.
-We employ POS tools implemented by Stanza~\cite{stanza}, which may misclassify certain words, resulting in false positives.
-Furthermore, we utilize word vectors provided by FastText~\cite{fasttext} and calculate their similarity to assess word similarity, which could occasionally lead to errors.
+\textbf{The second threat to validity} concerns the performance limitation of the POS tagging tools and semantic similarity tools.
+We empolyed POS tagging tools implemented by Stanza~\cite{stanza}, which may misclassify certain words, resulting in false positives.
+Furthermore, we utilized word vectors provided by FastText~\cite{fasttext} and calculated their similarity to assess word similarity, which could occasionally lead to errors.
 In the future, we will explore alternative tools to enhance the accuracy of our tool.

 \textbf{The third threat to validity} is about the validity of the measurement result.
-To evaluate the performance of \methodname{}, we label the error in each MP as the ground truth in our evaluation.
-There may exist inaccuracies in the manual labels.
-To address this threat, we invite three graduate students proficient in English to label the occurrence of errors.
-The manual evaluation results have a Fleiss's Kappa of 0.876, indicating a high level of agreement.
-In cases of inconsistency in labeling, we ensure majority agreement in their assessment, thus contributing to a set of labels for the study.
+To evaluate the performance of \methodname{}, we manually inspected the testing result to decide the errors and analyze the type of TPs.
+There may exist inaccuracies in the manual identification.
+To address this threat, we recruited three graduate students who were proficient in English to finish the above tasks.
+Fleiss's Kappa~\cite{fleisskappa} is a measure for the reliability of agreement between different dependent raters, and it is considered as a generalization of Cohen's kappa for more than two raters.
+In our manual inspection process, the Fleiss's Kappa are 0.876 and 0.891 in the first step (identify errors) and the second step (analyze the type of errors) respectively, indicating a high level of agreement.